What are Advanced Persistent Threats (APTs)?

 Data Exfiltration

-A primary objective of APT attacks is to steal sensitive information, including intellectual property, trade secrets, classified documents, and personal data.
+A primary objective of Advanced Persistent Threats attacks is to steal sensitive information, including intellectual property, trade secrets, classified documents, and personal data.
 Attackers carefully exfiltrate this data over time, minimizing the chances of detection.

 Nation-State Involvement

-While APT groups can include cybercriminal organizations, many APT attacks are attributed to nation-state actors.
+While some of these groups consist of cybercriminal organizations, many attacks are attributed to nation-state actors.
 Governments engage in APT campaigns to gain a competitive advantage, steal military or diplomatic secrets, or further political or economic objectives.

 Initial Compromise